TheD2Lab/AdaptLIL/README.md

 # About
 This repository contains both the backend and frontend of an intelligent adaptive ontological visualization.
-Integrated with Gazepoint Api, the visualization applies adapatations to reduce clutter, improve readability, and improve understanding of the ontology.
+Integrated with Gazepoint Api, the visualization applies deep learning techniques to intelligently adapatat a visualization to a user's gaze profile.
+The current adaptations are aimed to reduce clutter, improve readability, and improve understanding of the ontology.

 # Differences in original gazepoint-data-analysis repo.
 This repository implements the Gazepoint API for real-time gaze data analysis.
 It also builds the foundation for using gaze data to construct adaptive ontology visualizations (see OntoMapVisAdpative: https://github.com/TheD2Lab/OntoMapVisAdaptive).
 Lastly, there are data classes for gaze data metrics to enhance reusability of D2Lab experiments